 Completed DIY Ebike in the mountains

-See it climbing on YouTube.
+See the 2.0 version climbing on YouTube.

 The motor on the bike above failed, while the other one keeps on going.
 The one above has been replaced by a BMC motor and 48V 20 AH battery pack.
 See it on the next page.